TASC - Thermal Analysis by Structural Characterisation

 The new optical DSC450 system incorporates both a DSC and the new TASC Image Analysis module to provide an exciting new thermal analysis system.

-Linkam and Cyversa have partnered to introduce a revolutionary Thermal Technique that will provide Characterization Scientists with a powerful new tool for analyzing materials.
+Linkam and Cyversa have developed in partnership a revolutionary thermal technique that will provide characterisation scientists with a powerful new tool for analysing materials.

-The plot above compares a TASC result with a DSC measurement of a Glass Transition at 20°C/min .
+The plot above compares a TASC result with a DSC measurement of a glass transition at 20°C/min.
 Both detect the transition but the DSC signal degrades at slow heating rates and small sample sizes.
-Also, DSC can only provide averaged information and cannot detect differences between different parts of a sample.
+DSC can only provide averaged information and cannot detect differences between different parts of a sample.